Context

 There are two types of contexts:

-context (default)
+context

 custom context

-(the default context)shared
+(the default context)default

 is the context that Lynk comes with out of the box.

-Entities are being created on the shared
+Entities are being created on the default

 context and available on all contexts.